EndoUFM: Utilizing Foundation Models for Monocular depth estimation of endoscopic images: Method

-We propose a novel decomposition-based unsupervised monocular depth estimation framework designed to enhance robustness and accuracy in endoscopic scenarios by leveraging foundation models.
-Our improvement consists of two main components: a depth estimation network built on the Depth Anything Model and an image decomposition network augmented with the Segment Anything Model (SAM), specifically MedSAM.
+A novel decomposition-based unsupervised monocular depth estimation framework is proposed, which is designed to enhance robustness and accuracy in endoscopic scenarios by leveraging foundation models.
+The improvement consists of two main components: a depth estimation network built on the Depth Anything Model and an image decomposition network augmented with the Segment Anything Model, specifically MedSAM.
 These components are designed to address the domain shift and semantic inconsistency challenges prevalent in endoscopic images.

-Our proposed network, as illustrated in Fig. \ref{fig2}, is based on our previous work IID-SfMLearner \cite{li2024image}.
-We define the target frame as $I_t$ and the adjacent source frames as $I_s$.
+The proposed network, as illustrated in Fig. \ref{fig2}, is based on the previous work IID-SfMLearner \cite{li2024image}.The target frame is defined as $I_t$ and the adjacent source frames are denoted as $I_s$.
 The network comprises a depth estimation network $\Phi_D$ for predicting single-frame depth, a pose estimation network $\Phi_T$ to estimate the relative inter-frame camera pose $T_{t\rightarrow s}$, a decomposition module $\Phi_I$ to decompose images into reflectance ($R$) and shading ($S$) maps, and a synthesis and reconstruction module $\Phi_L$ to reconstruct the target frame $\hat{I}_{s\rightarrow t}$ from the decomposed components.

+Classical monocular depth estimation methods typically employ standard convolutional neural networks for depth prediction, which often lack sufficient global perception to accurately capture depth information.
+To improve depth prediction, the conventional network is replaced with the Depth Anything Model transformer backbone, enabling the model to capture long-range geometric priors while retaining local anatomical details.
+As shown in the Fig. \ref{fig3}(a), the encoder and decoder maintain the same structure as the Depth Anything Model.
+Similar to the previous work \cite{cui2024endodac,peng2025hadepth}, features from the last four encoder layers are fed into its frozen Reassemble \& Fusion module, which generates and aggregates features at different resolutions.
+The features then pass through the trainable Depth-Head module for final dense prediction, yielding depth estimation outputs at four scales.